 \section{Introduction}

-This paper is devoted to analysis of a structured population model describing clonal evolution of acute leukemias.
-Leukemia is a disease of the blood production system leading to extensive expansion of malignant cells that are non-functional and cause impairment of blood regeneration.
-Recent experimental evidence indicates that the cancer cell population are composed of multiple clones consisting of genetically identical cells \cite{Ding} and maintained by cells with stem-like properties \cite{Bonnet,Hope}.
-Many authors have provided evidence for the heterogeneity of leukemic stem cells (LSC) attempting to identify their characteristics, for review see \\ \cite{Lutz}.
-This heterogeneity is further supported by the results of gene sequencing studies \cite{Ding,Ley}.
-However, it was shown in those studies that very few clones contribute to the total leukemic cell mass.
-At most 4 contributing clones were detected in case of acute myeloid leukemia (AML) and at most 10 in case of acute lymphoblastic leukemia (ALL) \cite{Ding,Lutz}.
-Moreover, in most cases of ALL, the clones dominating relapse have already been present at diagnosis but undetectable by routine methods \cite{VanDelft,Choi,LutzLeuk}.
-Due to quiescence, very slow cycling or other intrinsic mechanisms,\\ \cite{LutzLeuk,Choi} these clones may survive chemotherapy and eventually expand \cite{LutzLeuk,Choi}.
-This implies that the main mechanism of relapse in ALL might be based on a selection of existing clones and not an acquisition of therapy-specific mutations \cite{Choi}.
-Similar mechanisms have been described for AML \cite{Ding,Jan}.

-Based on these findings the evolution of malignant cells can be interpreted as a selection process of cells with properties that enable them to survive treatment {and to expand efficiently.} The mechanism of the underlying process and its impacts on the disease dynamics and on the response of cancer cells to chemotherapy are not understood.
-Gene sequencing studies allow to decipher the genetic relation between different clones, nevertheless the impact of many detected mutations on cell behaviour remains unclear \cite{Ding}.
-The multifactorial nature of the underlying processes severely limits the intuitive interpretation of experimental data.
+This paper is devoted to the analysis of a structured population model describing clonal evolution of acute leukemias.
+Leukemia is a disease of the blood production system leading to an extensive expansion of malignant cells that are non-functional and cause an impairment of blood regeneration.
+Recent experimental evidence indicates that cancer cell populations are composed of multiple clones consisting of genetically identical cells \cite{Ding} and maintained by cells with stem-like properties \cite{Bonnet,Hope}.
+Many authors have provided evidence for heterogeneity of leukemic stem cells (LSC) attempting to identify their characteristics; for review see Ref. \cite{Lutz}.
+Heterogeneity is further supported by the results of gene sequencing studies \cite{Ding,Ley}.
+However, it was shown in these studies that a limited number of clones contribute to the total leukemic cell mass.
+At most 4 contributing clones were detected in the case of acute myeloid leukemia (AML) and at most 10 in the case of acute lymphoblastic leukemia (ALL) \cite{Ding,Lutz}.
+Moreover, in most cases of ALL, the clones dominating the relapse have already been present at the diagnosis but undetectable by the routine methods \cite{VanDelft,Choi,LutzLeuk}.
+Due to a quiescence, a very slow cycling or other intrinsic mechanisms \cite{LutzLeuk,Choi}, these clones may survive chemotherapy and eventually expand \cite{LutzLeuk,Choi}.
+This implies that the main mechanism of relapse in ALL might be selection of existing clones and not acquisition of therapy-specific mutations \cite{Choi}.
+Similar mechanisms have been described in AML \cite{Ding,Jan}.
+Based on these findings the evolution of malignant cells can be interpreted as a selection process for properties that enable cells to survive the treatment {and to expand efficiently.} The mechanisms of the underlying process and its impacts on the disease dynamics and on the response of cancer cells to chemotherapy are not understood.
+Gene sequencing studies allow deciphering the genetic relations among different clones; nevertheless the impact of many detected mutations on cell behaviour remains unclear \cite{Ding}.
+The multifactorial nature of the underlying processes severely limits the intuitive interpretation of the experimental data. \\